Indian coal allocation scam: Special CBI Court

 In July 2014, Supreme Court of India decided to set up a special CBI court to try cases arising from coal block allocation scam.
 It also appointed Rajinder Singh Cheema (Ex.Advocate General, Punjab) as the special public prosecutor and Justice Bharat Parashar as the judge of the special court that will hear the case on a day-to-day basis.
 The court also directed that all the matters pending in different court relating to coal blocks allocation scam would stand transferred to the special court.

-Supreme Court Verdict
+Supreme Court verdict

-On 24 September, Supreme Court of India decided to cancel 214 out of 218 coal blocks allocated since 1993.
+On 24 September, the Supreme Court of India decided to cancel 214 out of 218 coal blocks allocated since 1993.
 Apart from the cancellation, operational mines will have to pay a penalty of Rs.
 295 for every tonne of coal extracted since they started.

 2015

 Summons issued and then stayed to Manmohan Singh and others

 On 11 March 2015, Special CBI judge took cognizance of the offence under Sections 120-B and 409 of Indian Penal Code, 1860 and Sections 13(1)(c), 13(1)(d)(iii) of Prevention of Corruption Act, 1988 against Dr. Manmohan Singh and five other accused namely M/s.
 HINDALCO, Subendhu Amitabh, D. Bhattacharya, Kumar Mangalam Birla, P.C.
 Parakh.
 It further took cognisance of substantive offences under Sections 409 of IPC and Sections 13(1)(c) and 13(1)(d)(iii) of Prevention of Corruption Act, 1988 against Singh and Parakh.
 Court then issued summons to the six accused.
 Singh and Parakh then approached the Supreme Court which on 1 April 2015 granted an interim stay against the order and stayed further proceedings against them before the special CBI Court.